Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Introduction

-On the other hand, model uncertainties and exogenous disturbances are inherent in real-world systems, which lead to degraded stability and performance if not addressed properly. {\it Robust and adaptive control methods} have presented a number of promising solutions for controlling uncertain systems under certain assumptions with different guarantees.
-In the last several decades, the field of adaptive control has witnessed tremendous developments, capturing different classes of linear and nonlinear systems, subject to various parametric and state-dependent uncertainties, and unmodeled dynamics \cite{ioannou2012robust,narendra1980stable,lavretsky2013robust-adaptive-book,KKK-book}.
+Gain scheduling (GS) is a common practice for controlling nonlinear and time-varying systems with large operating envelopes \cite{Rugh00gs_survey}.
+As a systematic way for GS design and analysis, the {\em linear parameter-varying} (LPV) systems approach has been extensively studied in the last three decades \cite{Shamma91AM,Wu96Induced,Apk98,Sato11AM}, with numerous applications , e.g.,~in aerospace \cite{biannic1997parameter,Lu06F16,he2018lpv-blended,he2019smooth-slpv} and automotive systems \cite{wei2007lpv-engine,white2011hardware}.
+On the other hand, model uncertainties and exogenous disturbances are inherent in real-world systems, which lead to degraded stability and performance if not addressed properly. {\it Adaptive control methods} have presented a number of promising solutions for controlling uncertain systems under certain assumptions with different guarantees.
+In the last several decades, the field of adaptive control has witnessed tremendous developments, capturing different classes of linear and nonlinear systems, subject to various parametric and state-dependent uncertainties, and unmodeled dynamics \cite{ioannou2012robust,narendra1989adaptive-book,lavretsky2013robust-adaptive-book}.
 Despite the significant progress made in the past several decades in model reference adaptive control (MRAC), the solutions are limited to parametric or structured nonlinear uncertainties \cite{ioannou2012robust,lavretsky2013robust-adaptive-book}. {\it Disturbance-observer (DOB) based control} and related methods such as active disturbance rejection control (ADRC) \cite{han2009adrc} are a group of promising approaches for controlling linear and nonlinear systems subject to uncertainties and disturbances \cite{chen2015dobc}.
 Hereafter, we use {\it DOBC} to refer to both DOB based control and the related methods including ADRC.
-The main idea of DOBC is to lump model uncertainties, unmodeled dynamics, and external disturbances together as a ``disturbance'', estimate it via an observation mechanism, and then compute control actions to compensate for the estimated disturbance. \black{However, DOB design often needs inversion of the nominal dynamics (for frequency-domain design methods) which are generally only applicable to minimum-phase LTI systems, or an exogenous system with known parameters that is assumed to generate the disturbances (for time-domain design methods).
-Moreover, to a large extent, the theoretical study lags behind the practical applications in DOBC methods, and experience and empirical guidance still play a major role in DOBC design \cite{chen2015dobc}. } Additionally, most of adaptive control and DOBC algorithms focus on the {\it asymptotic} performance, providing no transient performance guarantees without resorting to high-gain feedback.
-The {\lonew adaptive control} (\loneAC) \cite{naira2010l1book} resolves this challenge, by decoupling the estimation loop from the control loop, and thus enabling the use of fast adaptation without sacrificing robustness.
-Further, \loneAC~provides guaranteed tracking performance, both in {\it transient} and steady-state, and guaranteed robustness margins (e.g., nonzero time-delay margin), in the presence of various uncertainties. \loneAC~has been verified on many real-world systems including NASA's subscale commercial jet \cite{naira2011L1_Safety}, and~Calspan's Learjet (a piloted aircraft) \cite{ackerman2017evaluation}.
+The main idea of DOBC is to lump model uncertainties, unmodeled dynamics, and external disturbances together as a ``disturbance'', estimate it via an observation mechanism, and then compute control actions to compensate for the estimated disturbance. {However, DOB design often needs inversion of the nominal dynamics (for frequency-domain design methods) which are generally only applicable to minimum-phase LTI systems, or an exogenous system with known parameters that is assumed to generate the disturbances (for time-domain design methods).
+Moreover, state-dependence of uncertainties are generally ignored in theoretic analysis of DOBC \cite{chen2015dobc}. } As an alternative and promising solution for controlling uncertain systems, the {\lonew adaptive control} (\loneAC) \cite{naira2010l1book} can handle a broad class of uncertainties without needing a parametric structure, and allows for the use of fast adaptation without sacrificing robustness thanks to the decoupling of the control loop from the estimation loop.
+Further, \loneAC~provides guaranteed tracking performance, both in {\it transient} and steady-state, and guaranteed robustness margins (e.g., nonzero time-delay margin), in the presence of various uncertainties. \loneAC~has been verified on many real-world systems including NASA's subscale commercial jet \cite{naira2011L1_Safety}, and~Calspan's Learjet (a piloted aircraft) \cite{ackerman2017evaluation,ackerman2019Learjet}. {It has also been adopted within the Learn-to-Fly framework of NASA and validated by flight tests \cite{snyder2022l2f}}.